 Which Type of Intelligence Is More Important?

 Both types of intelligence are equally essential.
 When figuring out how much something costs after a discount, you need crystallized intelligence to recall basic math facts.
-Fluid intelligence is just as important in everyday life though.
-That is because crystallized intelligence can only get you so far.
-You also need fluid intelligence.
-Otherwise, you wouldn’t be able to solve problems that you’ve never encountered before.
+However, fluid intelligence is just as important in everyday life.
+Without it, you wouldn’t be able to solve problems that you’ve never encountered before.

-However, to use fluid knowledge, you need crystallized intelligence.
+That being said, you do need crystallized intelligence in order to operate your fluid knowledge.
 For example, let’s imagine that you work in a large advertising firm.
 Your boss wants you to come up with a new advertising campaign for a client.
 In this scenario, you are solving a new problem using fluid intelligence.
 However, you use previously-acquired facts to do so.
 You must have some advertising knowledge to develop the campaign.
 This shows how crystallized and fluid intelligence are interwoven.

 How Does Intelligence Change With Age?